aharshac/KandyPy/README.rst

     IMPORT:
     from Kandy import User

+|

 Get User Access Token
 ~~~~~~~~~~~~~~~~~~~~~

-| Get access token for a User
+Get access token for a User.
-| This server side API provides an account access token after securely
-  sending the API secret of the account.
+This server side API provides an account access token after securely sending the API secret of the account.

 ::